How to compare two empirical distributions

 pdf_c = pdf_c / pdf_c.sum()

-Jenson-Shannon divergence
+Jenson-Shannon divergence Link to heading

 The Jenson-Shannon (J-S) divergence is another popular method of calculating the distance between distributions.
 It is based on the famous Kullback-Leibler divergence, but is symmetric (\(JS(p || q)\) is the same as (\(JS(q || p)\) and always finite, whilst Kullback-Leibler is not.
 Similarly to other distances and divergences, it is 0 when the distributions are very similar.
 SciPy provides us another convenient method scipy.spatial.distance.jensenshannon to make our lives easier: